fj317/PumpBot/README.md

  - **stopLoss**: sets a stop loss sell order at percentage of what you paid for the coin.
 Default value is 0.9 (i.e. coin will automatically sell at market price if value reaches 90% of what you orignally bought at).

  ### Possible Future Features
- - GUI which graphs the price of the selected coin pair in real time.
+ - [ ] GUI which graphs the price of the selected coin pair in real time.
- - Give user the ability to manually cash out the coin (would automatically setup sell order at current price).
+ - [ ] Give user the ability to manually cash out the coin (would automatically setup sell order at current price).
+ - [x] Add safety net (stop loss) so that if coin price falls quickly you will not lose additional money.